Table of Contents

 What Affects Cost?

-Panel Brand & Efficiency - Premium brands cost 10-20% more
+Panel Brand and Efficiency - Premium Tier 1 brands cost 10-20% more but typically carry stronger performance warranties

-Inverter Type - Microinverters cost 15-25% more than string inverters
+Inverter Type - Microinverters cost 15-25% more than string inverters; hybrid inverters add further cost but enable battery storage

-Roof Complexity - Steep angles, difficult access, or multi-level roofs increase labor
+Roof Complexity - Steep pitches, difficult access, multiple roof planes, or non-standard materials increase labour cost

 Return on Investment

-Panels are warranted for 25+ years and continue producing beyond that.
+Panels are typically warranted for 25 years and continue producing beyond that.
+The wide range reflects the significant differences in electricity prices, yields, and incentives across European countries.

 Calculate Your Savings

-Use our free calculator to get a personalized ROI analysis based on your specific consumption, roof characteristics, and energy goals.
+Use our free calculator to get a personalised ROI analysis based on your location, consumption, roof characteristics, and local incentive schemes.

 Investment Perspective